hadmacker/asd_notes/README.md

   * DSM-IV: 1994.
 Added Aspergers syndrome under Autism
   * DSM-IV-R: 2000
   * DSM-V: 2013.
 Grouped Autism, Aspergers, PDD-NOS, childhood disintegrative disorder in a new "Autism Spectrum Disorder" classification.
+    * :warning: This grouping of disorders is one factor that contributes to an increase in Autism diagnosis statistics and comparison of statistics derived using different diagnostic criteria may be inaccurate or misleading.
+See also: Autism Speaks Controversies.
+* **Electroconvulsive Therapy**: Electroconvulsive Therapy [Mayo Clinic](https://www.mayoclinic.org/tests-procedures/electroconvulsive-therapy/about/pac-20393894)
+  > Electroconvulsive therapy (ECT) is a procedure, done under general anesthesia, in which small electric currents are passed through the brain, intentionally triggering a brief seizure.
+ECT seems to cause changes in brain chemistry that can quickly reverse symptoms of certain mental health conditions.
 * **Etiology**: the cause or set of causes for a disease or condition
 * **GDD**: See Global Development Delay
 * **Genotype**: Genetic traits
 * **Global Development Delay**: The term 'developmental delay' or 'global development delay' is used when a child takes longer to reach certain development milestones than other children their age.
 [Source](https://www.mencap.org.uk/learning-disability-explained/conditions/global-development-delay)
 * **Heterogeneity**: Having diverse characteristics or content
+* **Hypercalculia**: A development condition in which the ability to perform mathematical calculations is significantly superior to general learning ability.[Wikipedia](https://en.wikipedia.org/wiki/Hypercalculia)
 * **Hyperlexia**: advanced and unexpected reading skills and abilities in children way beyond their chronological age.
 [WebMD](https://www.webmd.com/children/what-is-hyperlexia)
 * **ICD**: See International Classification of Diseases
 * **International Classification of Diseases** [WHO.int](https://icd.who.int/en)